AceOfSpades98/Docker-QAP/README.md

 ## 🛣️ Roadmap

-- Complete controller classes and corresponding tests
+- Add name implementation to Tournament classes
 - Screenshots of Postman and Docker
 - RDS support
 - Verify instructions in README are correct upon completion